OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 You will not copy or transfer any part of the Service.

-D. Your Membership

 The profile you create on LinkedIn will become part of LinkedIn and except for the information that you license to us is owned by LinkedIn.
 However, between you and others, your account belongs to you.
 You agree to: (1) keep your password secure and confidential.
 (2) not permit others to use your account.
 (3) not use other’s accounts.
 (4) not sell, trade, or transfer your LinkedIn account to another party. and (5) not charge anyone for access to any portion of LinkedIn, or any information therein.
 Further, you are responsible for anything that happens through your account until you close down your account or prove that your account security was compromised due to no fault of your own.
 To close your account, please visit LinkedIn’s Help Center.

+E. Indemnification

 You will pay us for any losses that you cause.

-E. Indemnification

 You agree to indemnify us and hold us harmless for all damages, losses and costs (including, but not limited to, reasonable attorneys’ fees and costs) related to all third party claims, charges, and investigations, caused by (1) your failure to comply with this Agreement, including, without limitation, your submission of content that violates third party rights or applicable laws, (2) any content you submit to the Services, and (3) any activity in which you engage on or through LinkedIn.

+F. Payment

 You will honor your payment obligations and you are okay with us storing your payment information.
 Also, there may be fees and taxes that are added to our prices.

 We don't guarantee refunds.

-F. Payment

 If you purchase any services that we offer for a fee, either on a one-time or subscription basis (“Premium Services”), you agree to LinkedIn storing your payment information.
 You also agree to pay the applicable fees for the Premium Services (including, without limitation, periodic fees for premium accounts) as they become due plus all related taxes, and to reimburse us for all collection costs and interest for any overdue amounts.
 Failure to pay may result in the termination of your subscription.
 Depending on where you transact with us, the type of payment method used and where your payment method was issued, your transaction with us may be subject to foreign exchange fees or differences in prices, including because of exchange rates.
 LinkedIn does not support all payment methods, currencies or locations for payment.
 Your obligation to pay fees continues through the end of the subscription period during which you cancel your subscription.
 All applicable taxes are calculated based on the billing information you provide us at the time of purchase.
 You may cancel or suspend your Premium Services here.
 LinkedIn’s refund policy is explained here.
 We do not guarantee refunds for lack of usage or dissatisfaction.
 You also acknowledge that LinkedIn’s Premium Services are subject to this Agreement and any additional terms related to the provision of the Premium Service.
 Additionally, if you require a printed invoice for your transaction with us, you may access it through your LinkedIn account settings under “Purchase History.” request one by contacting our Customer Support.

+G. Notify us of acts contrary to the Agreement

 If you think you have to breach this Agreement, you will let us know beforehand.

-G. Notify us of acts contrary to the Agreement

 If you believe that you are entitled or obligated to act contrary to this Agreement under any mandatory law, you agree to provide us with detailed and substantiated explanation of your reasons in writing at least 30 days before you act contrary to this Agreement, to allow us to assess whether we may, at our sole discretion, provide an alternative remedy for the situation, though we are under no obligation to do so.

+H. Notifications and Service Messages

 You are okay with us providing you with important notices on the website, mobile apps, or email.

 The contact information you provide must be accurate or you may not receive important notices.

-H. Notifications and Service Messages

 For purposes of service messages and notices about the Services, LinkedIn may place a banner notice across its pages to alert you to certain changes such as modifications to this Agreement.
 Alternatively, notice may consist of an email from LinkedIn to an email address associated with your account, even if we have other contact information.
 You also agree that LinkedIn may communicate with you through your LinkedIn account or through other means including email, mobile number, telephone, or delivery services including the postal service about your LinkedIn account or services associated with LinkedIn.
 Please review your Settings to control what kind of messages you receive from LinkedIn.
 You acknowledge and agree that we shall have no liability associated with or arising from your failure to do so maintain accurate contact or other information, including, but not limited to, your failure to receive critical information about the Service.

+I. LinkedIn Applications

 This Agreement applies to mobile applications as well.
 Also, you agree certain additional information can be shared with us.

-I. LinkedIn Applications

 LinkedIn may offer the Services through applications built using LinkedIn’s platform (“LinkedIn Applications”).
 Examples of LinkedIn Applications include its smart phone applications (LinkedIn for Android, LinkedIn for Blackberry or LinkedIn for iPhone), and LinkedIn’s “Share” buttons and other interactive plugins distributed on websites across the web.
 LinkedIn Applications are distinct from third party Platform Applications addressed in Section 4.B.
 If you use a LinkedIn Application or interact with a website that has deployed a plugin, you agree that information about you and your use of the Services, including, but not limited to, your device, your mobile carrier, your internet access provider, your physical location, or web pages containing LinkedIn plugins that load in your browser may be communicated to us.
 Further, by importing any of your LinkedIn data through the LinkedIn Application, you represent that you have authority to share the transferred data with your mobile carrier or other access provider.
 In the event you change or deactivate your mobile account, you must promptly update your LinkedIn account information to ensure that your messages are not sent to the person that acquires your old number and failure to do so is your responsibility.
 You acknowledge you are responsible for all charges and necessary permissions related to accessing LinkedIn through your mobile access provider.
 Therefore, you should check with your provider to find out if the Services are available and the terms for these services for your specific mobile devices.
 Finally, by using any downloadable application to enable your use of the Services, you are explicitly confirming your acceptance of the terms of the End User License Agreement associated with the application provided at download or installation, or as may be updated from time to time.

+J. User-to-User Communication and Sharing (LinkedIn Groups, Answers, Updates, Company Pages, etc.)

 When you share information, others can see, copy and use that information.

-J. User-to-User Communication and Sharing (LinkedIn Groups, Answers, Updates, Company Pages, etc.)

 LinkedIn offers various forums such as LinkedIn Groups, Answers, and Network Updates, where you can post your observations and comments on designated topics.
 LinkedIn also enables sharing of information by allowing users to post updates, including links to news articles and other information such as job opportunities, product recommendations, and other content to their profile and other parts of the site, such as LinkedIn Groups and LinkedIn Company Pages.
 LinkedIn members can create LinkedIn Groups and Company Pages for free, however, LinkedIn, in its sole discretion, may close or transfer LinkedIn Groups or Company Pages, or remove content from them if the content violates this Agreement or others’ intellectual property rights.
 Please note that ideas you post and information you share may be seen and used by other Members, and LinkedIn cannot guarantee that other Members will not use the ideas and information that you share on LinkedIn.
 Therefore, if you have an idea or information that you would like to keep confidential or don’t want others to use, or that is subject to third party rights that may be infringed by your sharing it, do not post it to any LinkedIn Group, into your Network Updates, or elsewhere on LinkedIn.
 LINKEDIN IS NOT RESPONSIBLE FOR A ANOTHER’S MISUSE OR MISAPPROPRIATION OF ANY CONTENT OR INFORMATION YOU POST ON LINKEDIN.

+K. Privacy

 You are okay with us collecting, using, storing, and disclosing information about you in keeping with our Privacy Policy.

-K. Privacy

 You should carefully read our full Privacy Policy before using LinkedIn as it is hereby incorporated into this Agreement by reference, and governs our treatment of any information, including personally identifiable information you submit to us.
 Please note that certain information, statements, data, and content (such as photographs) which you may submit to LinkedIn, or groups you choose to join might, or are likely to, reveal your gender, ethnic origin, nationality, age, and/or other personal information about you.
 You acknowledge that your submission of any information, statements, data, and content to us is voluntary on your part and that LinkedIn may process such information, within the terms of the Privacy Policy.

+L. Export Control

 You won’t break export laws.

-L. Export Control

 Your use of LinkedIn services, including our software, is subject to export and re-export control laws and regulations, including the Export Administration Regulations (“EAR”) maintained by the United States Department of Commerce and sanctions programs maintained by the Treasury Department's Office of Foreign Assets Control.
 You shall not — directly or indirectly — sell, export, re-export, transfer, divert, or otherwise dispose of any software or service to any end-user without obtaining the required authorizations from the appropriate government authorities.
 You also warrant that you are not prohibited from receiving US origin products, including services or software.

+M. Contributions to LinkedIn

 If you provide feedback to us, make sure you don’t include confidential or infringing materials.
 You grant us rights to your feedback.

-M. Contributions to LinkedIn

 By submitting ideas, suggestions, documents, or proposals ("Contributions") to LinkedIn through its suggestion or feedback webpages, you acknowledge and agree that: (a) your Contributions do not contain confidential or proprietary information. (b) LinkedIn is not under any obligation of confidentiality, express or implied, with respect to the Contributions. (c) LinkedIn shall be entitled to use or disclose (or choose not to use or disclose) such Contributions for any purpose, in any way, in any media worldwide. (d) LinkedIn may have something similar to the Contributions already under consideration or in development. (e) you irrevocably non-exclusively license to LinkedIn rights to exploit your Contributions. and (f) you are not entitled to any compensation or reimbursement of any kind from LinkedIn under any circumstances.